-Student Achievement ☐ Teacher/Administrator Quality ☐ School Climate ☐ Other Priority FIVE YEAR PERFORMANCE GOAL: Increase the percentage of students who meet standard (test score of 70 or higher) on the state-mandated End of Course test in English I from 100% in 2012 to 100% in 2018.
-ANNUAL OBJECTIVE: Maintain our current percentage points annually students who meet standard (test score of 70 or higher) on the state-mandated End of Course test in English I. DATA SOURCE(S): SDE School Report Card and SDE EOCEP data file used for accountability calculations
+Student Achievement ☐Teacher/Administrator Quality School Climate Other Priority

+FIVE YEAR PERFORMANCE GOAL: Maintain the percentage of students who meet standard (test score of 70 or higher) on the state-mandated End of Course test in English I from 100% in 2012 to 100% in 2018.

+ANNUAL OBJECTIVE: Maintain by 100% the students annually who meet standard (test score of 70 or higher) on the state-mandated End of Course test in English I.

+DATA SOURCE(S): SDE School Report Card and SDE EOCEP data file used for accountability calculations